-Though the Court of Intellectual Property has been established, which, in principle, would naturally mean that the judges - for the time being, only one judge has been appointed to this court - are specialised in IP law, in Portugal, there are no judges having specific training in this area.
-However, it is naturally expected that not only in terms of training but also in terms of the actual experience that will be built up, the judges of the new court will acquire the necessary technical expertise.
-Nevertheless, there is always the possibility of the court being assisted by an expert, whenever the technicality or complexity of the subject matter being ruled upon so requires.
+Although the Court of Intellectual Property has been established, which, in principle, would naturally mean that the judges are specialised in IP law, there are no judges with this specific training in Portugal.
+However, it is anticipated that the judges of the new court will acquire the necessary technical expertise through training and experience.
+Nevertheless, the court may be assisted by an expert whenever the level of technicality or complexity of the subject matter being ruled on so requires.

-It should be noted that, during the trial, the legal representatives of the parties may also appoint a technical expert to assist them in the questioning of witnesses in respect of technical matters with which the legal representatives are not familiar.
+During a trial, the legal representatives of the parties may also appoint an expert to assist in the questioning of witnesses on technical matters with which the legal representatives are unfamiliar.